 Greg’s most important strategy has been long-term thinking with a focus on healthcare and “first who then what.”

-Greg was born in San Mateo, CA in 1970, the youngest of five children.
+Greg was born in San Mateo, CA, in 1970, the youngest of five children.
 His father was an airline pilot and his mother was a homemaker.
-He started a high school newspaper the Gryphon’s Tale at Crystal Springs Uplands School in Hillsborough CA and later graduated cum laude.
+He started a high school newspaper, the Gryphon’s Tale, at Crystal Springs Uplands School in Hillsborough CA and later graduated cum laude.
 While a freshman at Yale, Greg founded Eli Magazine, a political satire magazine.
 Later at Yale, Greg started the company that would become the Eli Global group of companies.
-In 1991 he launched Home Care Week, a reimbursement newsletter for home health agencies that one Eli Global company still publishes today.
-Greg graduated from Yale magna cum laude and Phi Beta Kappa with an honors economics degree in 1993.
+In 1991, he launched Home Care Week, a reimbursement newsletter for home health agencies that one Eli Global company still publishes today.
+In 1993, Greg graduated Yale magna cum laude and Phi Beta Kappa with an honor economics degree.

 Global Growth acquired its first company in 2001.
 Since then we have closed more than 100 acquisitions in diverse industries such as financial services, healthcare services, physician practices, information technology, market research, publishing, business information, collections, distribution and logistics, utilities, automotive services, niche manufacturing, credit management services and more.

 From one employee in 1993, Global Growth has grown to more than 8,000 employees today.
 Global Growth has companies in Europe, the United States, the United Kingdom, Central America, Hong Kong, Australia and the Middle East.
 Since our beginnings, we’ve achieved a 35 percent compound annual growth rate on equity capital—through both organic growth and acquisitions.